 Externally, the stakeholders like new investors, lenders, customers, suppliers, administrative bodies and regulators, etc. rely on the financial statements to make decisions each from their own perspective.

-Components of Financial Statements
+What are The Components of Financial Statements?

 Financial statements are financial reports that highlight the significant accounting information of a business entity including its financial performance, position, and cash flows.